yougov/velociraptor/docs/stacks.rst

 In time you may realize that you want to change something in the OS image.
 Maybe you need to add a system-level package, or maybe there's an urgent security fix.
-You should modifyy your provisioning script to make the desired change, edit your stack in the Velociraptor UI, upload your new script, and click "Save and Build" as you did before.
+You should modify your provisioning script to make the desired change, edit your stack in the Velociraptor UI, upload your new script, and click "Save and Build" as you did before.
 When your image is done building, it will be marked as the 'active' build in the stack, and will be used for all